dennismbugua/online-shop/README.md

 # Building-an-Online-Shop

+Your online shop will enable clients to browse products, add them to the cart, apply discount codes, go through the checkout process, pay with a credit card, and obtain an invoice.
+You will also implement a recommendation engine to recommend products to your customers, and you will use internationalization to offer your site in multiple languages.

+**Functionalities include:**

+- Create a product catalog
+- Build a shopping cart using Django sessions
+- Create custom context processors
+- Manage customer orders
+- Configure Celery in your project with RabbitMQ as a message broker
+- Send asynchronous notifications to customers using Celery
+- Monitor Celery using Flower

+- Integrate the Stripe payment gateway into your project
+- Process credit card payments with Stripe
+- Handle payment notifications
+- Export orders to CSV files
+- Create custom views for the administration site
+- Generate PDF invoices dynamically

+- Creating a coupon system
+- Applying coupons to the shopping cart
+- Applying coupons to orders
+- Creating coupons for Stripe Checkout
+- Storing products that are usually bought together
+- Building a product recommendation engine with Redis

 Build a basic online shop.
 Create a catalog of products and implement a shopping cart using Django sessions.
 Create custom context processors and launch asynchronous tasks using Celery.

 Integrate a payment gateway into your site to let users pay by credit card.
 Extend the administration site to export orders to CSV format and generate PDF invoices